Explicit formulae and topological descriptions of action-minimizing sets of a full shift with an uncountable alphabet $[0,1]$: Explicit formulae of action minimizing sets

 This section is devoted to the proofs of Main Theorem \ref{thm:aubry} and Main Theorem \ref{thm:semi-static}.
-Although these theorems assume that $h\in\mathscr{H}$, we actually consider more general setting of 2-locally constant functions including indifferentiable ones.
+Although these theorems assume that $h\in\mathscr{H}$, we actually consider a more general setting of Lipschitz potentials depending only on the first two coordinates including indifferentiable ones.

 Set

 where $(H_3)$ and $(H_4)$ are given by \begin{itemize} \item[$(H_3)$] If $\xi_1 < \xi_2$ and $\eta_1 < \eta_2$, then \item[$(H_4)$] If both $(x_{-1},x_0,x_{1})$ and $(x^{'}_{-1},x_0,x^{'}_{1})$ with $(x_{-1},x_0,x_{1}) \neq (x^{'}_{-1},x_0,x^{'}_{1})$ are {\it{minimal}}, then \end{itemize} Here, the definition of the terminology {\it minimal} is the following: \begin{definition}[Minimal] Fix $k,l \in \N_{0}$ with $k < l$ arbitrarily.
 A finite sequence $\{x_i\}_{i=k}^{l}$ is said to be {\it minimal} if, for any $\{y_i\}_{i=k}^{l}$ with $y_k=x_k$ and $y_l = x_l$, we have: